iskenyildiz/iskenhub.info/_posts/2019-09-19-MYSQL_LoadBalance.markdown

 do this many times and you will notice the change of the server IDs.

-Now if you stop a mysql server and head into `tail -f /var/log/haproxy.log` you will see a message indicating.
+Now if you stop a mysql server and head into `tail -f /var/log/haproxy.log` you will see a message indicating:

 ```
 Sep 19 11:17:50 localhost haproxy[13041]: Server mysql-cluster/mysql1 is DOWN, reason: Layer4 connection problem, info: "Connection refused", check duration: 0ms.
 1 active and 0 backup servers left.
 0 sessions active, 0 requeued, 0 remaining in queue.